-Starfield is Bethesda's first new RPG in 25 years, and it's set in space.
+Starfield is Bethesda's first original RPG in 25 years, and it's set in space.
 That is almost everything we know about this mysterious project, which the studio has been talking about internally for a decade.
-There are a few minor details to be gleaned from comments made in the last few weeks, and the teaser trailer that Bethesda put at out E3 2018.
-Other than that, we're hoping to learn more in 2019—but it won't happen at E3, as Bethesda has already confirmed.
+There are a few minor details to be gleaned from comments Bethesda has made, and the teaser trailer that Bethesda put out at E3 in 2018.
+Other than that, we have little more than scattered comments from Todd Howard and a few leaked images that may be legit.

 What is Starfield's release date?

 Is there an official Starfield trailer?

 Bethesda's E3 2018 teaser trailer is all we have seen of the game so far.
 It shows the sun cresting the atmosphere of a desert planet, and it shows a space station.
-The rugged design and solar panels implies a realistic sci-fi tone more akin to Gravity than Mass Effect.
+The rugged design and solar panels imply a realistic sci-fi tone more akin to Gravity than Mass Effect.